pytorch/pytorch/docs/source/jit_language_reference_v2.rst

     ParamAnnot        ::= Identifier [ ":" TSType ] ","
     ReturnAnnot       ::= "->" TSType

-Note that when using Python3 style the type ``self`` is automatically inferred and should not be annotated.
+Note that when using Python3 style, the type ``self`` is automatically inferred and should not be annotated.

 * **Mypy style** annotates types as a comment right below the function/method declaration.
 In the Mypy style, since parameter names do not appear in the annotation, all parameters have to be annotated.